rhuang11/homepage/index.md

 I am currently applying to graduate school to pursue a Ph.D. in the field of Finance, as well as research assistant positions in the field of Finance and Economics.

 ## Working Paper
-- ”Financial Statement Fraud Detection Using Large Language Models”, Ryan Huang, 2024)
+- ``Financial Statement Fraud Detection Using Large Language Models”, Ryan Huang, 2024

 ## Research Interests